HomeLatest NewsGovernanceAs tensions with Russia over Ukraine swell, US looks to realign energy supply for Europe

 Register Now →

-However, the most urgent agenda item is a scramble by the and the EU to ensure that European nations, already hit by soaring energy prices, can weather disruption in Russian exports if Moscow decides to cut supplies.
+However, the most urgent agenda item is a scramble by the United States and the EU to ensure that European nations, already hit by soaring energy prices, can weather disruption in Russian exports if Moscow decides to cut supplies.

 Western capitals are threatening unprecedented economic sanctions if Russia attacks Ukraine, where has placed more than 100,000 combat troops on the border.
 However, there are fears that the oil- and gas-producing giant could retaliate against the European Union, which imports 40 per cent of its natural gas from Russia.